Athens Stock Exchange: History

+On 23 August 2023, the company formed EuroCTP as a joint venture with 13 other bourses, in an effort to provide a consolidated tape for the European Union, as part of the Capital Markets Union proposed by the European Commission.

+On 1 July 2025, Euronext announced that it submitted a takeover offer in order to acquire Athens Stock Exchange.
+Discussions focused on a potential all-share deal valued at approximately $470 million.
+On 19 November 2025, Euronext announced that its voluntary exchange offer for all ATHEX shares was successful, as it obtained a controlling stake of 74,3%, and therefore completed the acquisition of Athens Stock Exchange.

 Location

 Until 2007, the exchange was located on Sofocleous Street, in the central business district of Athens.
 For this reason the Exchange and Sofocleous St became synonymous with each other.
 It is now located in its new headquarters at 110 Athinon Street, also called Kavalas Street.
 The exchange's trading hours are from 10:00am to 05:20pm Monday to Friday, and is closed on Saturdays, Sundays and holidays declared by the Exchange in advance.